Icabod66/LibUTF/docs/utf/wchar_t_guidance.md

 engineering guidance, not a standards compliance or conformance document.

-The focus is on clarifying how wchar_t is commonly used, why it does not map cleanly to Unicode characters, and how LibUTF handles such data when it must be supported.
+The focus is on clarifying how wchar_t is commonly used, why it does not map cleanly to Unicode characters, and how LibUTF approaches such data when it must be supported.

 ## Framing and takeaway

-This document assumes familiarity with the design intent of the LibUTF standard and toolkit layers.
+Some familiarity with the design intent of the LibUTF standard and toolkit layers is assumed.
 See std_overview.md and toolkit_overview.md for background on their respective roles.

 The key points to keep in mind are: